tiagoamaro/ESPNSports-1/README.md

 * Start
     * Parses the url for the selected league.

+* Configuration
+    * Configure the desired intervals at the `config/initializers/scrape_interval_configuration.rb` file.

 * Parse_Match
     * Parses information about the game such as teams and scores.